Best beer subscriptions and clubs

 We enjoy the selection on offer in the Beer52 club, especially with the added read of Ferment – a great-value box for true enthusiasts.

-It’s straightforward to order, with two subscription options available on a rolling monthly basis: a curated box of eight light and dark beers or a vegan beer option.
-Both are £20 per month.
+It’s straightforward to order, with two subscription options available on a rolling monthly basis: a curated box of light beers or a light & dark mixed beer option.
+Both are £22.50 per month.
 You can see on the website what’s going to be in this month’s box, and we are impressed with Dry Drinker’s promise that you’ll never drink the same beer twice – this is a great way to try new products.

 The variety in our box stands out – bottles include a variety of different brands from both the UK and Europe (including Mikeller, Nirvana Brewery and Tiny Rebel), with a range of styles covered, such as dark and pale ales, lagers and wheat beer.
 First orders also come with a drinking glass and packaging is plastic-free.

 At just £22.50 per month, this is an affordable beer subscription that's refreshingly fuss-free – an easy way to discover quality new low-alcohol beers, all delivered direct to your door.

 Read our full review of the Dry Drinker Direct club here.

 - Available from Crafty Nectar (from £25.99 a month)